benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

   each player two adventure-map taverns, 4000 gold, and a one-way portal, so they can choose their heroes.
 - Additional heroes could be obtained from prisons.
+- What if heroes are imprisoned?
+  - Trigger an event on the player's home town that builds the tavern and gives them a bunch of gold and maybe units.
+"The people organize to free their hero from prison!"
 - Incentivize exploration by scattering free goodies over the map.
 - How to prevent players from having too many towns?
   - You win when you capture your fourth town.